-The fruit - Adam did not taste - in Paradise is Placed with joy today - in your mouth with His creation (the faithful believers).
-In this Holy Communion, we are brought into an intimate union with the Divine as God shares His real Body and Blood.
+The fruit - Adam did not taste - in Paradise is Placed with joy today - in your mouth

-Only those who are baptised in the Church can receive the Holy Qurbana.
+Only those who are Baptized in the Church can receive the Holy Qurbana.
 St. Paul teaches us that this is not a rule of exclusion but to protect anyone who is unprepared from receiving the Eucharist in an unworthy manner (1 Corinthians 11:27).
-Here is the deeper meaning of this Mystery of the Church: Holy Qurbana is the union of the Creator (God)
+Here is the deeper meaning of this Mystery of the Church: Holy Qurbana is the union of the Creator (God) with His creation (the faithful believers).
+In this Holy Communion, we are brought into an intimate union with the Divine as God shares His real Body and Blood.